Today, Andrew Carnegie looks at James Watt. The

 for now, America would be built on steam, iron, and

 steel.
-It was Carnegie who formed what later became
+It was Carnegie who formed what is now U.S. Steel.

 By the time internal-combustion engines began